 In addition to a broad range of potential projects which the Centre already has under development, candidates are welcome to approach the Centre with their own ideas for research projects, provided they are consistent with the concepts outlined above.

-To apply, send a CV with a covering letter to Ms Diane Vincent, Industrial Doctorate Centre in Carbon Capture and Storage, and Cleaner Fossil Energy.
+If you are either a UK/EU National or satisfy UK residence requirements send a CV with a covering letter to Ms Diane Vincent, Industrial Doctorate Centre in Carbon Capture and Storage, and Cleaner Fossil Energy.
 Email: [email protected]